textileio/community/docs/a-tour-of-textile.md

     Added 1 file in 534.774123ms
     ```

 Your peer will validate the input against the thread's schema.
 The input will _also_ be validated against its embedded JSON schema (schemas within schemas!).
-Try adding a location with latitude great than 90, which is invalid.
+Try adding a location with latitude great than 90, which is invalid:

 ```tab="cmd"
 echo '{ "latitude": 91, "longitude": 2.294694 }' | textile files add --thread="12D3KooWBfdhD4tNMuTn5MHGof2bMZBKAUjFF3DBL3kuQQE5m1qw"